microsoft/MCW-Hybrid-identity/Whiteboard design session/WDS student guide - Hybrid identity.md

 1. Pair with another team.

-2. One group is the Microsoft team, the other is the customer.
+2. One group is the Microsoft team and the other is the customer.

 3. The Microsoft team presents their proposed solution to the customer.